 “I’ll use myself in this instance,” she continues: “My goal is to lose weight.
 In order to lose weight, I have to have a vision of what I want to look like.
 From that image, I now decide what is my projected time frame?
 So with a business, you have to envision what you want to see in the next 1, 3, 5 or 20 years.
 The time frame helps in bringing your vision to clarity.
 No vision or dream is too big.”

-Robin Sharma once said that ideation without execution is a mere delusion.
-However, turning your idea into a viable product or service that is backed by a great team often requires a lot of funding.
+Robin Sharma once said ideation without execution is a mere delusion.
+However, turning your idea into a viable product or service, backed by a great team often requires a lot of funding.

-Speaking from over 15 years of experience in entrepreneurship and Corporate America, Anie underscores that numerous successful entrepreneurs didn’t initially start their businesses with a lot of money.
+Speaking from over 15 years of experience in entrepreneurship and Corporate America, Anie noted that numerous successful entrepreneurs didn’t initially start their businesses with a lot of funding.
 They started with mentors, worked from home, used part-time or contract staff, bartered/traded services, and they used free software to market their businesses.
 “With a lack of startup funds, they used their creativity,” she says.